jack-bradshaw/Avatar/README.md

     System.out.println("Found element " + e.getSimpleName().toString());
 }
 ```
-produces:
+would produce:
 ```
 Found element MyClass
 Found element MyOtherClass
 ```

 ### AnnotatedElementSupplier
-Use the AnnotatedElementSupplier class to get all elements in a file which have a particular annotation.
+Use the AnnotatedElementSupplier class to get all elements with a particular annotation.
 For example, if a source file is defined in `src/main/java/com/matthewtamlin/example/MyClass.java` as:
 ```java
 @Unobtainium
 public class MyClass {